binipringle/torts/_texts/3-classnotes.md

 Tompkins was a resident of PA walking along the road in PA when RR Co.
 (NY company) passed by, door swinging open, hits Tompkins, severs his arm.
 Tompkins wanted money damages.
 For negligence.
 Tompkins takes it to NY.
 The law was so different that in NY he was awarded $30K.
 Erie applies for certiorari (asks supreme court to take the case).
 When Erie applies for cert it is saying that the rules of the game are unfair, the rules are rigged, because the way that plaintiffs can go forum shopping is unfair, no due process.

 Brandeis is looking for a reason to overturn Swift v.
 Tyler.
 Interesting that this is 1938 – for a long time there were all sorts of courts doing all sorts of things; this is really a modern rule that has brought us to where we are right now.
 Federal law no longer rules; not binding authority, but there are lots of ways in which federal 2nd circuit law affects state law, and that is what Erie did; it brought a lot of vertical conformity between courts.
-Erie doctrine relates to which law is applied by the federal court sitting in divjx.
+Erie doctrine relates to which law is applied by the federal court sitting in DivJx.

 - **Rule from Erie:** federal courts are allowed to apply their own rules when it’s procedure, but requires federal court to apply state substantive law.

-Divjx does not have to have any federal claim; it’s when its citizens of different states.
+DivJx does not have to have any federal claim; it’s when its citizens of different states.
 Because courts specifically wanted to avoid me being able to drag someone’s ass to ny if I want to sue someone from Texas.
-In divjx there is no federal claim being raised.
+In DivJx there is no federal claim being raised.
 Do we go to the state where something happened?
 Generally, like in the situation in Erie, it’s not in the state where it happened, but the state where the defendant is from (Erie from NY).

 Q: What state law is considered procedural and which is considered substantive?